-Management's Discussion and Analysis For the years ended December 31, 2021 and 2020 In USD\$ (000s)
+Management's Discussion and Analysis For the three months ended March 31, 2022 and 2021 In USD\$ (000s)

 CRITICAL ACCOUNTING POLICIES AND ESTIMATES

 The preparation of consolidated financial statements in conformity with IFRS requires management to make estimates and judgements that affect the reported amounts of assets and liabilities at the date of the consolidated financial statements, and the reported amounts of revenue and expenses during the period.
 Actual results could differ from these estimates.
 As additional information becomes available or actual amounts are determinable, the recorded estimates are revised and reflected in operating results in the period in which they are determined.